fullstackwp/text-unfold/README.txt

 = 1.1.2 =
 * Fix: Compatibility with latest Elementor 3.23 version
 * Fix: Changed display flex to inline-block for the "Read More" option

+= 1.1.3 =
+* New: Enabled the option of default dynamic tags on title and content
+* New: Increased the option of container height up to 1000px